SumiSastri/dev-blogs/docs/browser-engines/part3-browsers-ui-layer.md

 The browser, on the other hand, is responsible for sending the right information to the Open Graphics Library's (OpenGL) stack of APIs.

 OpenGL, is a cross-platform library that enables browsers to render graphic designs.

+The process is so complex that it is really difficult to describe in a short blog, however a 42-minute video [Life of a pixel](https://www.youtube.com/watch?v=K2QHdgAKP-s) is worth watching for developers.

+It breaks down the lifecyle of how source code interacts with the OpenGL library, further breaks down the source code into bytes for the hardware's GPU and CPU and then renders it as a pixel on a screen.
+Once the pixel is rendered, it may change and may have to be re-rendered.
+This in itself poses a complex sub-process.
+The video goes through the technical detail of each process in the UI layer and how it is dependent on the rendering engine as well as the JavaScript engine to be performant.

 ### Further reading and resources